 How to save a billion lives?
 We start one life at a time.

-I’d be happy to hear your cigarette-story.
+Now that you know how to quit smoking, I’d be happy to hear your cigarette-story.
 Let me know in the comments below.